AboutCodingBE/validation-excercise/README.md

 be scheduled for firmware updates for a while.
 Before you schedule a new task, check if there isn’t one already.
 If there is one and if it is older than 2 hours, you can reschedule.

-The manufacturer of the sensors has an API which you can use to get information about the sensors and any ongoing tasks.
+The manufacturer of the sensors has [an API](Manufacturer_API.md) which you can use to get information about the sensors and any ongoing tasks.
 So you need to use his API to get the job done.

-Endpoint to get sensor status:
-GET # www.mysensor.io/api/sensors/{id}

-Endpoint to get tasks by sensor:
-GET # www.mysensor.io/api/sensors/{id}/tasks

-Endpoint to get a specific task:
-GET # www.mysensor.io/api/tasks/{id}

-Endpoint to add a new task:
-POST # www.mysensor.io/api/tasks

-Endpoint to delete/stop a task:
-DELETE # www.mysensor.io/api/tasks/{id}

 ## Summary of the challenge:

 * The application takes in a list of unique sensor id's.
-These id's are numbers of with a length of 17.
-You can choose how the input will happen: a csv file that is uploaded, etc etc.
+These id's are numbers with a length of 17.
+You can choose how the input will happen: a csv file that is uploaded, for example, but it can be any other way.
 * The application is something that keeps on running until you give it a new list.
-So it keeps on looping to return the most up to date status when requested.
+So it keeps on looping to return the most up to date status of all sensors when requested.
 * The application returns the latest update of the status of the list of sensors.
 So it shows which sensors are ok and which are not ok and why they are not ok.
 How this is returned is up to you: it can be a rest api, a webservice, it doesn't matter.